People DO buy music, actually!

 But real music fans do.

-At the time of writing this article, fans have paid artists $889 million using Bandcamp alone, and $207 million in the last year.
+At the time of writing this article, fans have paid artists $1.62 billion on Bandcamp.

 We often fall into the trap of thinking that because streaming is so prevalent, no one is buying music anymore.